iOsnaaente/Arduino/README.md

 Repositório para projetos desenvolvidos em Arduino.

+Aqui guardo alguns projetos em arduino :D

+Enjoy it !!!

-The first project here was a RF protocol to communicate two arduinos (1 UNO and 1 Nano) with a module called MX-RM-5V (a receiver and a transmiter).
+The first project (RF_PTC) is a RF protocol to communicate two arduinos (1 UNO and 1 Nano) with a module called MX-RM-5V (the receiver) and FS1000A (the transmiter).
 The communicate was made using the concepts aborded in Industrial Networks classrom.

-In Industrial Networks was learned concepts of transmission using the protocol ASK (Amplitude shift Keying) and OOK (On Off Keying) being the main protocol used by this process.

-The first step to turn this project alive was the creation of a CRC system of byte counting, to make the transmission more security.
+The Second one, is a Sonar made with a HC and run with python 3.6.